Asbjoedt/CLISC/README.md

 * Package spreadsheets and metadata in a new archive directory
 * Output all conversions in subdirectories named n+1
 * Rename all conversions n+1.xlsx and n+1.ods
-* Include copies of the original spreadsheets, this include password protected or otherwise unreadable spreadsheets
+* Include copies of the original spreadsheets, this include password protected or otherwise unreadable files
 * Validate spreadsheet against its file format standard (Office Open XML)
 * Remove formula linking cells to other local spreadsheets but keep snapshot of cell values (feature not working)
 * Remove external data connections but keep snapshot of cell values (feature not working)